The SpecterOps Difference

 Blog

-Final Steps to BloodHound Federal — FedRAMP High Compliance
+Final Steps to BloodHound Enterprise for Government— FedRAMP High Compliance

-Final Steps to BloodHound Federal — FedRAMP High Compliance Ever since SpecterOps first launched BloodHound Enterprise (BHE) in July 2021, one of our team’s biggest frustrations involved a lack of FedRAMP qualifications, which prevented us from supporting a large set of desired users; specifically in the federal space.
-This is why I am both proud and happy […]
+Final Steps to BloodHound Enterprise for Government— FedRAMP High Compliance Ever since SpecterOps first launched BloodHound Enterprise (BHE) in July 2021, one of our team’s biggest frustrations involved a lack of FedRAMP qualifications, which prevented us from supporting a large set of desired users; specifically in the federal space.
+This is why I am both proud […]

 2 min read | Mar 05